 Download our leaflet here.

-How will this work with COVID-19?
+How did this work with COVID-19?

 We know that there is lot of pressure on everyone to be more connected online and using the internet but of course not everyone has the equipment or the connectivity, the confidence or skills to use the devices or even the interest.

 There is an issue with some services only being accessed via apps or online - you hear terms like Digital First, Digital by Default and Digital Only.
 We know that some older people rely on others, often family or friends, to book appointments, services, or order items for them.
 This was very true last year during the various lockdowns when even GP surgeries were closed.

 Other CRC members wanted to explore what it means to be an (unpaid) carer and how has the pandemic impacted on everyone’s mental and physical wellbeing.
 Is there more loneliness?

 We shared our learning at a ZOOM Showcase Event on the 14th December 2021.
 We identified KEY THEMES and considered ways to improve things.
 Please click here to view our presentations.

 The project ended on the 31st December 2021.
 We are pleased to say that Healthwatch will provide support for Citizen Research in 2022.